wgroeneveld/go-jamming/README.md

 **Does this thing take updates into account**?

-Yes and no. It checks the `<pubDate/>` `<item/>` RSS tag by default, but if a `<time datetime="..."/>` tag is present in the `<description/>`, it treats that date as the "last modified" date.
-There is no such thing in the RSS 2.0 W3.org specs, so I had to come up with my own hacks!
-Remember that if you want this to work, you also need to include a time tag in your RSS feed (e.g. `.Lastmod` gitinfo in Hugo).
+Yes and no. It checks the `<pubDate/>` `<item/>` RSS tag by default.
+I decided against porting the more complicated `<timestamp/>` HTML check as it would only spam possible receivers.
+So if you consider your article to be updated, you should also update the publication date!

 ### 2. Pingbacks